mohalkarushikesh/Bhashantar/README.md

 ---

+License: Do What the F* You Want to Public License — http://www.wtfpl.net

+---

 ## Conclusion:

 Despite using a constrained dataset of only **15,000 samples**, the model has successfully achieved a **Proof of Concept** for Neural Machine Translation.
 It demonstrates that a **Bidirectional Seq2Seq** architecture can autonomously learn the complex grammatical shift from **English (SVO)** to **Marathi (SOV)** without hardcoded rules.